Concurrent spin squeezing and light squeezing in an atomic ensemble: 2. Experimental details

 Next, we describe the verification process of spin squeezing.
 In order to verify the generated SSS at the end of X$_1$ pulse, we use a $2.50~\mathrm{GHz}$ blue-detuned far off-resonant laser, called probe X$_2$, with linear polarization along $y$ axis to perform a QND-type measurement of atoms \cite{NP23, Nature.581.7807}.
 As shown in Fig.~\ref{figs3}(b), after $11~\mathrm{ms}$ of optical pumping, a $1.0~\mathrm{ms}$ stroboscopic probe X$_1$ pulse is applied to atoms, with the same parameters as in light squeezing.
 Right after the X$_1$ pulse, a $13~\mathrm{ms}$ stroboscopic probe X$_2$ pulse is turned on with stroboscopic frequency $\omega_m' = 2\Omega' = 2\times 2\pi \times 499.93 \mathrm{kHz}$, duty cycle $d' = 0.1$ and mean power $1.24~\mathrm{mW}$.
 The difference between the two stroboscopic frequencies, $\Omega$ and $\Omega'$, arises from the variation in detuning and laser power, which leads to a different AC Stark shift.
-X$_2$ pulse is also amplitude modulated by slowly varying the raising and falling edges with $100~\mathrm{\mu s}$ length.
+X$_2$ pulse is also amplitude modulated by slowly varying the rising and falling edges with $100~\mathrm{\mu s}$ length.
 As in the typical QND measurement, we use a half-wave plate (HWP) to make a balanced $S_y$ measurement on X$_2$ pulse to reconstruct the squeezed spin component $\hat{p}_{A}$ from the detected $\hat{x}_{L}$ signal.
-The degree of generated spin squeezing is determined by Wineland criterion \cite{PhysRevA.50.67} $\xi_{A,W}^2 = e^{2T/T_1}\mathrm{Var}(\hat{p}_A)_\mathrm{SSS}/\mathrm{Var}(\hat{p}_A)_\mathrm{CSS}$, where the noise of CSS is calibrated using the same method as in references \cite{NP23, Nature.581.7807}, and the power broadened longitudinal relaxation time is found to be $T_1=18~\mathrm{ms}$, which is determined through a separate experiment.
-We also applied a decaying time mode $f(t) = e^{-\gamma' t}$ to X$_2$ pulse with $\gamma'^{-1} = 1.3~\mathrm{ms}$ before performing the variance calculation to optimize the efficiency of atomic state reconstruction.
-Such a time mode renders the data at longer time (here, beyond $2.6~\mathrm{ms}$) in $\tau_2$ negligible.
+The degree of generated spin squeezing is determined by Wineland criterion \cite{PhysRevA.50.67} $\xi_{A,W}^2 = e^{2T/T_1}\mathrm{Var}(\hat{p}_A)_\mathrm{SSS}/\mathrm{Var}(\hat{p}_A)_\mathrm{PNL}$, where $T_1=18~\mathrm{ms}$ as mentioned above.
+We also apply a decaying time mode $f(T') = e^{-\gamma' T'}$ to X$_2$ pulse with $\gamma'^{-1} = 1.3~\mathrm{ms}$ before performing the variance calculation to optimize the efficiency of atomic state reconstruction.
+Such a time mode renders the data at longer time (here, beyond $2.6~\mathrm{ms}$) in $T'$ negligible.